 - Drive at a safe speed.

-Don’t forget, you brave Canadian drivers – mount winter tires on all 4 wheels, make sure you’ve left enough space between your car and the one in front of you and stay calm while driving.
+Don’t forget, you brave Canadian drivers – mount winter tires on all 4 wheels, ensure you’ve left enough space between your car and the one in front of you and stay calm while driving.

-Finally, have your trusted mechanic inspect your car for winter driving conditions, so you can be sure you are safe in your vehicle.
-Come to our repair shops in Hamilton today!
+Finally, have your trusted mechanic in Hamilton Ontario inspect your car for winter driving conditions, so you can be sure you are safe in your vehicle.
+Come to our repair shop in Hamilton today!